-The SCARPA Kailash Trek GTX is Scarpa’s latest crack at making a hiking boot that’s both durable and lightweight.
-Our Editor Tim has been strapped in for a few months hiking on all kinds of terrain – here’s how they went!
+The SCARPA Kailash Trek GTX is Scarpa’s latest hiking boot is both durable and lightweight.
+Tim’s been strapped in for a few months of hiking – here’s how they went!

-I was going to make a joke about choosing a brand whose name literally means “shoe” in Italian, but I ended up finding this fun fact: SCARPA stands for Società Calzaturiera Asolana Riunita Pedemontana Anonima, which translates to Associated Shoe Manufacturing Company of the Asolo Mountain Area.
+I was going to make a joke about choosing a brand whose name literally means ‘shoe’ in Italian.
+But I ended up finding this fun fact: SCARPA stands for Società Calzaturiera Asolana Riunita Pedemontana Anonima.
+This translates to Associated Shoe Manufacturing Company of the Asolo Mountain Area.

 Comfort & Fit